Gaussian gravitational constant: Discussion

-Gauss' 1809 value of the constant was thus used as an authoritative reference value for the orbital mechanics of the Solar System for two centuries.
+Gauss's 1809 value of the constant was thus used as an authoritative reference value for the orbital mechanics of the Solar System for two centuries.

 From its introduction until 1938 it was considered a measured quantity, and from 1938 until 2012 it was used as a defined quantity, with measurement uncertainty delegated to the value of the astronomical unit.

 The defined value of k was abandoned by the IAU in 2012, and the use of k was deprecated, to be replaced by a fixed value of the astronomical unit, and the (measured) quantity of the standard gravitational parameter G.

 Role as a defining constant of Solar System dynamics

 Gauss himself stated the constant in arc seconds, with nine significant digits, as k = 3548″.187 61.

 In the late 19th century, this value was adopted, and converted to radian, by Simon Newcomb, as k = 0.01720209895.